atharvak95/wafw00fer/README.md

 ## Features

-- Detects and reports subdomains with no WAF.
+- Detects and reports subdomains that have no WAF.
 - Simple and easy to use.

 ## Usage